Top 30 FAQs

 You must use the Portuguese consulate that covers your country or region of legal residence.
 Timelines differ: some US applicants file via Washington, DC, or New York; UK applicants use London; Canadians typically use Toronto.
 We check which office is competent for your case, review its current backlog, and adapt your file to that consulate’s preferred formatting.

-13. Can Algarve Airbnb or short‑term rentals be used for a D7 Visa in 2026?
+13. Can Algarve Airbnb or short‑term rentals be used for a D7 Visa application in 2026?

-14. Is private health insurance compulsory for an Algarve Visa in 2026?
+14. Is private health insurance mandatory for my Algarve Visa application in 2026?

-15. How much savings should I show for an Algarve D7 or D8 Visa in 2026?
+15. How much savings should I aim to have for my Algarve D7 or D8 Visa in 2026?

-Most consulates expect 6–12 months of living costs in accessible savings, often in the €10,000–€25,000 range, depending on family size and lifestyle.
-The Algarve can be cheaper than Lisbon, but stable account activity over 3+ months matters as much as the headline balance.
-We help you present bank statements clearly and explain incoming transfers.
+Most consulates expect 6–12 months of savings in accessible accounts, often in the €10,000–€25,000 range, depending on family size and lifestyle.
+The Algarve can be cheaper than Lisbon, but stable account activity over 3-6 months, as does the headline balance.
+We help you professionally present bank statements clearly and explain incoming transfers in 2026.

 16. What is required for a D2 Entrepreneur Visa based in the Algarve in 2026?